JoannaPicetti/METAVERSE-WORLD-GAME----Spaceship-EARTH-/README.md

 #WORLD PEACE GAME -> PLURIVERSE

-METAVERSE --> SPACE where individuals or teams of people come and cooperate to make the world work for 100% of Humanity through a Global Government --> to fix the hardest problems of the Planet -->  SOLVE CLIMATE CHANGE - SOLVE INEQUALITY
+METAVERSE --> SPACE where individuals or teams of people come and cooperate to make the world work for 100% of Humanity through a Global Government --> to fix the hardest problems of the Planet -->  SOLVE CLIMATE CHANGE - INEQUALITY